Pretty Little Liars (franchise): Pretty Little Liars: The Perfectionists (2019)

-Pretty Little Liars: The Perfectionists the third series in the franchise, is an American television series created by I. Marlene King.
+Pretty Little Liars: The Perfectionists the third series in the franchise created by I. Marlene King.
 The series premiered on Freeform on March 20, 2019 and was concluded on May 22, 2019.
-The series is a sequel to Pretty Little Liars and was loosely based on the novel The Perfectionists by Sara Shepard.
-It is the second spin-off series of Pretty Little Liars, which will include some of the main characters with Sasha Pieterse and Janel Parrish reprising their roles as Alison DiLaurentis and Mona Vanderwaal, respectively.
-In a town of Beacon Heights, Washington, where everything seems perfect, from their top-tier college to their overachieving residents and the stress of needing to be perfect leads to the town's first murder.
+The series is a stand-alone sequel to Pretty Little Liars and was loosely based on the novel The Perfectionists by Sara Shepard.
+It is the second spin-off series of Pretty Little Liars, which included Sasha Pieterse and Janel Parrish reprising their roles as Alison DiLaurentis and Mona Vanderwaal, respectively.
+In the town of Beacon Heights, Washington, where everything seems perfect, from their top-tier college to their overachieving residents and the stress of needing to be perfect leads to the town's first murder.
 It stars Sofia Carson, Sydney Park, Eli Brown, Hayley Erin, Graeme Thomas King and Kelly Rutherford.
 Pretty Little Liars: The Perfectionists was cancelled after one season.

-Pretty Little Liars: Original Sin (2022–present)
+Pretty Little Liars (2022–2024)

-Pretty Little Liars: Original Sin is the fourth series in the franchise, centered around a new cast of characters.
+Pretty Little Liars is the fourth series in the franchise, centered around a new cast of characters.
 Initially announced as a reboot, the series was later confirmed to be taking place within the existing chronology of the previous television series, while introducing new characters and storylines.
-The premise of the series will see the main characters paying for their parents' sin nearly 20 years ago.
 The series was first announced as being in development at Warner Bros. for HBO Max in September 2020.
-With Riverdale creator Roberto Aguirre-Sacasa and Lindsay Calhoon Bring took over as showrunners from I. Marlene King.
-The series consists of 10 episodes and stars Bailee Madison, Chandler Kinney, Zaria, Malia Pyles, and Maia Reficco.
+Riverdale creator Roberto Aguirre-Sacasa and Lindsay Calhoon Bring took over as showrunners from I. Marlene King.

+The premise of the series see the main characters paying for their parents' sin nearly 20 years ago.
+The first season, titled Original Sin, consists of 10 episodes and stars Bailee Madison, Chandler Kinney, Zaria, Malia Pyles, and Maia Reficco.
+A second season, titled Summer School, premiered in 2024.
+The series was cancelled in September 2024.